jmabeynot/jmabeynot.github.io/src/index.rst

    .. admonition:: Please Note
       :class: alert alert-info col-lg-5 mx-lg-auto col-md-12 mx-md-0

       I do not bill insurance.
 (This actually benefits you.
 Ask me for details!)
-Some insurance companies accept my services as an out-of-network benefit.
-      Contact your insurance company for procedures if you are interested in reimbursement.
+Many insurance companies accept my services as an out-of-network benefit.
+Your insurance company can clarify your benefits and their reimbursement procedures if you're interested in reimbursement.
-      Please let me know if you need a Superbill for reimbursement purposes.

       For more information on why I don’t work with insurance and how this benefits YOU, see `this great explanation.
       <https://www.huppicounseling.com/servicesfees-1>`_